minodisk/qiitactl/README.md

 ## Description

 `qiitactl` can fetch your posts from Qiita and write them as markdown files to your local.
-After you edit the file in the editor you like, `qiitactl update post -f path/to/file.md`.
+After you edit the file in the editor you like, `qiitactl update post path/to/file.md`.
 Then, the post will be updated in Qiita.
 You can also generate a new file for post, create a new post from the file and delete a post with this tool.

 ## Usage